 - Work at the internship.
 We expect students to work at least 150 hours for the internships.
 Students registering for more than 4 credits are expected to work 37.5 hours/credit.

 - The student must complete a midpoint evaluation halfway through the internship.

 - Both the student and the internship supervisor must complete a final evaluation at the conclusion of the internship.

-Please contact Dr. Olson if you have further questions.
+Please contact Dr. Gibbons if you have further questions.